 If your friend says it’s OK to visit their baby, find out if they have any special request for your visit.

 Some of the petitions may seem weird but know that they come from a very real place (the NICU), and visiting a premature baby during her first months is much like visiting babies in the NICU: short and strict.

-Some parents may ask you to keep your cell phones in the entrance of the house (phones are full of germs), wash your hands during five minutes, visit straight from home, or tie your hair, take a shower just before visiting, or wear a surgical face mask.
+Some parents may ask you to keep your cell phones at the entrance of the house (phones are full of germs), wash your hands for five minutes, visit straight from home, or tie your hair, take a shower just before visiting, or wear a surgical face mask.
 Whatever it is, by doing as they say you’ll help protect their baby and their peace of mind.